BY-LAWS OF THE BELLINGHAM UNITARIAN FELLOWSHIP

 Section 3: Philosophy of Investment and Disbursement: A “Restricted Fund” is established when the Board accepts a donation subject to a donor’s stated restrictions on the use or on the investment of the donation.
 By accepting such a donation, the Board is bound to comply with the stated restrictions.
 The Board must then ensure that all transactions are compatible with the terms of the gift.
 The documents establishing the terms of the gift must be kept on file permanently in the Fellowship office.
 An “Endowment Fund” is a “Restricted Fund” because of the restriction placed on disbursements (retention of principal).
 All funds other than those denoted as “Restricted” are “Designated Funds” (the operating budget is referred to as “Unrestricted”).
 They may be funded by donors, by “clients” (e.g., a retreat fund), or by the Board (e.g., by a transfer from the operating budget), and designated to be spent in specified categories.
 The Board can establish new “Designated Funds” as needed and can terminate such funds similarly.
 If the Board should decide that the reason for a “Designated Fund” is no longer valid, or that its monies could be better spent elsewhere, the Board may transfer the principal or any portion thereof to other valid uses including the operating budget after advice from the Treasurer about the proposed transfer is received and documented in the board meeting minutes.

-Section 4: Reporting Requirements: The financial records of all funds shall be audited as provided in VII, 2, d, above.
+Section 4: Reporting Requirements: The financial records and accounting processes shall be thoroughly reviewed as provided in VII, 2, d, above.
 The Treasurer shall provide a summary report suitable for laypersons at any meeting where financial matters could be involved/ affected.

 Section 5: Liability: Members of the Board and of any committees charged with investment responsibilities shall not be liable for any losses which may be incurred upon the investment of funds except to the extent such losses shall have been caused by bad faith or gross negligence.
 Each member shall be liable only for his/her own willful misconduct, and shall not be liable for the acts or omissions of any other member.
 No member shall engage in any self-dealing or in transactions involving BUF funds in which the member has direct or indirect financial interest and members shall at all times refrain from any conduct in which her/his personal interests would conflict with the interests of the Fellowship.